Sign In

 • Hypersensitivity reactions, including anaphylaxis, have been reported with Lagevrio.
 Please refer to the Lagevrio fact sheet for health care providers for additional information on warnings and precautions.

-• Veklury (remdesivir) is a preferred treatment with approval for mild to moderate COVID-19.
+• Veklury (remdesivir) is a preferred treatment for mild to moderate COVID-19.
 Veklury is given intravenously, once a day for 3 consecutive days.

 Testing and Prescriptions